-Action - Decision or Recommendation: Based on the analysis of the results, the COUN Program is achieving consistency within scores on these designated assessments.
-While the CACREP Standards indicated above are being met, the faculty have identified an additional area of focus for the upcoming year: helping students thoroughly ground technique in their theory of choice.
+Action - Decision or Recommendation: Based on the analysis of the results from 2018-19, the COUN Program is achieving consistency within scores on these designated assessments.
+While the CACREP Standards indicated above are being met, the faculty have identified an additional area of focus for the upcoming 2019-20 year: helping students thoroughly ground technique in their theory of choice.
 This will be done through incorporating specific activities into field experience courses that enhance student learning and prompt students to reflect on the integration of theory and practice (i.e., techniques).

-The faculty continue to discuss ways to streamline the submission process to Taskstream as indicated in 2016-2017.
+The faculty continue to discuss ways to streamline the portfolio submission process.
 Part of this streamlining process will occur naturally as the program transitions to the 2016 CACREP Standards.
 In the 2009 Standards, under which the program was accredited, there were over 200 standards that had to be assessed individually.
 Under the 2016 Standards the program will transition to key performance indicators.
 This will be a less cumbersome process and an organic solution to the data collection inefficiencies which were a byproduct of the 2009 Standards.